jawj/zapatos-docs/src/index.md

 **Simple building blocks help you write arbitrary SQL using [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates), and manually apply the right types to what goes in and what comes back.**

 Let's insert something into that `authors` table for which we just generated the types.
-We'll write the SQL query ourselves, to show that we can (we'll see an easier way [in the next section](#everyday-crud)):
+We'll write the SQL query ourselves, to show how that works (though we'll see an easier way [in the next section](#everyday-crud)):

 ```typescript
 import * as db from './zapatos/src';